Do you want to know how to start a successful blog in 2023?

-So follow these steps and you’ll have your blog up in no time.
+So follow these steps, and you’ll have your blog up quickly.

-So if cost is a concern then go with the basic plan and you can always bump up to the plus plan if you need to.
+So if cost is a concern, go with the basic plan, and you can always bump up to the plus plan if you need to.

 Side Note: Take an extra second to spell check the domain name to make sure it’s correct.

-You can also add package extras like Domain Privacy which blocks out people from seeing your personal info such as name and email on the internet.
-You don’t necessarily have to do these options but if privacy is a concern for you then add it.
+You can also add package extras like Domain Privacy, which blocks people from seeing your info, such as name and email, on the internet.
+You don’t necessarily have to do these options, but if privacy concerns you, add it.

 Quick Tip: Make sure your password is strong.
 Include lower and upper case letters, numbers and symbols.
 Your entire blog will be on this server and the last thing you want to do is build up a successful blog only to have someone hack it.

-Once you’ve done this you should see a page that says Congratulations!
-Now click on the blue login button and sign in with your email and new password.
+Once you’ve done this, you should see a page that says Congratulations!
+Now click the blue login button and sign in with your email and new password.